thearn/webcam-pulse-detector/README.md

 [Fundamental Aeronautics Program](http://www.aeronautics.nasa.gov/fap/), as well as the Crew State Monitoring Element of the Vehicle Systems Safety Technologies Project, in NASA’s [Aviation Safety Program](http://www.aeronautics.nasa.gov/programs_avsafe.htm).

-A list of other open-source NASA codes can be found at [code.nasa.gov](http://code.nasa.gov/project/)

 How it works:
 -----------------